nomatu/CS523_Project/README.md

 We have combined the DP with Batch Norm training algorithm of [[1]](#1) together with robust Projected Gradient Descent (PGD) training.
 We have updated the [code](https://github.com/uds-lsv/SIDP) of [[1]](#1) to support robust training.
 For each batch, we create a new adversarial batch formed by doing gradient ascent on the current batch.
 The goal of gradient ascent is to maximize the loss the model on the perturbed batch.
 The [following code](https://gist.github.com/oscarknagg/45b187c236c6262b1c4bbe2d0920ded6##file-projected_gradient_descent-py) for PGD is obtained and modified to work for our traiing procedure.

-To preform BatchNorm, the approach of [[1]](#1) is to use a small public dataset and augment each batch of the data with the public dataset.
+To perform BatchNorm, the approach of [[1]](#1) is to use a small public dataset and augment each batch of the data with the public dataset.
 The public dataset is disjoint from the training data.
 The Public dataset does not contribute to training, but is only used to calculate the mean and standard deviation for each normalization layer.
 For MNIST, the apporach of [[1]](#1) is to use 128 image form to KMIST datset as the publicly available dataset.

 The ``images`` folder contains graphs from our experimental results.